Quotation describing the dirty polluted foggy atmosphere of industrial London.

 Have Your Say.

-Give your view on “The whole metropolis was a heap of vapour charged with muffled sound of wheels, and enfolding a gigantic catarrh.” with a rating and help us compile the very best Charles Dickens quotations.
+Give your view on “Inanimate London was a sooty spectre, divided in purpose between being visible and invisible, and so being wholly neither.” with a rating and help us compile the very best Charles Dickens quotations.

 If you like this, we think you might also be interested in these related quotations: